 What's better than one-Michelin-starred dining?
-Well, according to that fat rubber bastard Bibendum, it's two-Michelin-starred dining.
-Hélène Darroze's eponymous restaurant is somewhere where that distinction almost becomes obvious.
+Well, according to that thicc rubber bastard Bibendum, it's three-Michelin-starred dining.
+Hélène Darroze's eponymous restaurant is somewhere that distinction almost becomes obvious.
 It's that good.
 Seeing as chef's tables have all been done before – far too blasé now, darling – you're invited at The Connaught to dine at a very special 'Sommelier's Table' instead.
 Taking place in the hotel's atmospheric limestone wine cellar, guests are assaulted with wonderful wines hand-selected by the restaurant's sommelier which are then paired with exquisite dishes from Hélène Darroze.
 Not one for the teetotallers, but an absolute dream for the budding Bacchuses out there.

 £185 per person, or £150 for five courses; the-connaught.co.uk